 When considering how to get ITAR certified, the ITAR compliance certification process requires that companies must be first registered with the State Department’s DDTC.
 Businesses must then certify that they are in compliance with ITAR regulations, export administration compliance requirements and certification laws.

 Tip: If you are prime government contractor involved with export or import of goods, not only must your business be ITAR compliant but you also are responsible for making sure that your subcontractors and third parties also meet the legal requirements.

 - Just having general knowledge about a violation can get a criminal conviction.

 Tip: As part of export administration regulations, companies subject to ITAR approval laws and regulations must have the right language written into their contracts and task orders.

 Additional Information about How to Get ITAR Certification

 View this link to see a list of debarred companies for export compliance certification and ITAR compliance and export control certification.

 Get ITAR Certified

-For help with the ITAR certification process, export compliance certification process, EAR certification certificate, and how to get ITAR certified, call our DOD ITAR compliance attorney and export control lawyers at 1-866-601-5518.
+For help with the process, export compliance certification process, EAR certification certificate, and how to get ITAR certification, call our DOD ITAR compliance certification attorney and export control lawyers at 1-866-601-5518.